KG32/dive-deco/README.md

 A DecoModel trait method that represents a single model record as a datapoint.

 - `.record(depth, time, gas)`
-  - depth - current depth in msw
+  - depth - current depth in meters
   - time - duration in seconds
   - gas - breathing mix used for the duration of this record